 On all wards a pharmacist will be available to assist with concerns or queries.

 There are also many leaflets available with detailed information about individual medications.
-Staff on the ward will be able to supply these.
+Staff on the ward will be able to supply these, you can keep them at the back of this Welcome Guide.